CodyyLee/Study-Timer-BE/README.md

 ## Study-Timer-BE

 # What is StudyTime?
 This repository is the backend API for the StudyTime web application used to track the amount of time an individual is dedicating to a specific area of study.
 It is a simple application that allows you to create timers to keep you on task and productive.
-By adding subjects to said timers, you can see how much time you've spent studying a specific topic and give you insight on areas you may need to direct more attention to.
+By adding subjects to timers, you can see how much time you've spent studying a specific topic and give you insight on areas you may need to direct more attention to.

 # Table of Contents